 Supply Agreement Example

-Lauren also sells jumping castles wholesale to some retail stores.
-Lauren attaches a Reseller Agreement to the invoice.
-The Reseller Agreement sets out the terms of the sale as well as certain obligations on the retail store, such as to sell the jumping castles in the same packaging and condition as how Lauren delivers them.
+Lauren also supplies jumping castles wholesale to select retail stores.
+In this scenario, a Reseller Agreement is attached to the invoice, outlining not only the terms of sale but also obligations for the retail store – such as maintaining the product’s packaging and condition as delivered by Lauren.

 What’s In A Supply Agreement?

-Here are the sorts of issues that are typically covered in a Sale, Supply, Distribution or Reseller Agreement.
+Here are the typical issues covered in a Sale, Supply, Distribution or Reseller Agreement:

-• Description of The Goods – Make sure you are clear about exactly what is being sold.
+• Description of the Goods – Ensure clarity about exactly what is being provided.

-• Delivery – How will the goods be delivered to the buyer?
+• Delivery – Specify how and when the goods will be delivered to the buyer.

-• Warranties – A Supply Agreement will often contain some warranties about the quality of the goods being provided.
-Certain guarantees regarding sale of goods are also automatically provided to consumers under the Australian Consumer Law.
+• Warranties – Include warranties regarding the quality of the goods, keeping in mind the automatic guarantees provided under the Australian Consumer Law.

-• Liability – To what extent your business be liable if something goes wrong or someone suffers loss as a result of the sale?
+• Liability – Clearly state the extent of your business’s liability if something goes wrong or loss is incurred.

 Need Help With A Supply Agreement?

-At Sprintlaw, we have a team of experienced lawyers who can assist with your Sale, Supply, Distribution or Reseller Agreements and other legals your business may need help with.
-Get in contact with one of our consultants for a no-obligation chat about how we can help.
+At Sprintlaw, our experienced lawyers can assist with your Sale, Supply, Distribution or Reseller Agreements and other legal requirements your business may have.
+Get in touch with one of our consultants via our contact page for a no-obligation chat about how we can help you.

 About Sprintlaw